GFDRR/thinkhazardmethods/source/includes/posts/_08-hazardmethods.md

 ## Tropical Cyclone Hazard Levels
 <div class="c-box"><span class="box-title"><b>Classification Summary:</b></span>
   <p>Tropical cyclone is classified using wind speed, provided as frequency-severity data in raster format.
-The methodology follows that described in section 2.4.
+The methodology follows that described previously.
 The damaging intensity threshold is 80 kilometers per hour for all hazard levels, using frequency thresholds of 50, 100 and 1000 years for high, medium and low hazard, respectively.</p>
 </div>